 Integrating Writing into STEM Teaching Grants Program

-The MSU Writing Center with funding from a private donor welcomes proposals for the Integrating Writing into STEM Teaching Grants Program, 2020-2021.
-Grants of $5000 each will be awarded to up to three STEM faculty willing to integrate writing into their 200-400 level STEM courses.
+The MSU Writing Center with funding from a private donor welcomes additional proposals for the Integrating Writing into STEM Teaching Grants Program, 2020-2021.
+Grants of $5000 each will be awarded to up to two STEM faculty willing to integrate writing into their 200-400 level STEM courses.
 To qualify, the course must be required for a major in a STEM discipline.
-The deadline for proposal submission is June 1, 2020 at 5:00 pm.
-Questions regarding the Integrating Writing into STEM Grants and application procedures should be directed to the Director of the Writing Center, Michelle Miley (email@example.com).
+The deadline for this round of proposal submission is November 6, 2020 at 5:00 pm.
+Questions regarding the Integrating Writing into STEM Grants and application procedures should be directed to the Director of the Writing Center, Michelle Miley ([email protected]).

 These grants are available to tenure track and non-tenure track STEM faculty employed at Montana State University Bozeman.
 The grants will provide faculty funding for curriculum development that integrates writing and Writing Center support into their 200-, 300-, and 400-level STEM course designs.
 Although faculty teaching 400-level courses will be considered, capstone classes are excluded from this grant opportunity.
 200-level Core courses are also excluded.
 The Integrating Writing into STEM Teaching Grants provide incentive to those faculty members willing to invest the time to integrate writing effectively into their course designs.
 The grant comes with the expectation that the recipients are willing to collaborate with the Writing Center and take time to learn along with those in the Writing Center how to better integrate/teach writing in STEM courses.

 Grant awards will provide funding for faculty to:

 - Create and adopt new and innovative assignments and teaching methodologies incorporating writing into 200 – 400 level STEM classes,